lucprincen/groltos-diary/Quests and leads.md

 	- We need someone with powerful healing abilities to lift this magic or curse from the king.
 	- We know of mages and clerics in [[Easthaven]] who might be able to help the mad king.
 	- We found [[Vellynne Harpell]] who might be able to help King Baerick.
+	- Vellynne Harpell has traveled to the dwarven king to allegedly cure him of his affliction.
+	- We will probably visit them on the way out of the mountain.

 ### Colder than steel
-- [ ] [[Kelvin's Cairn]] seems to be a source for a newly discovered metal with great properties for forging and magic.
+- [ ] [[Kelvin's Cairn]] seems to be a source for a newly discovered metal with great properties for forging and retaining magic enchantments.
 	- [[Rotom Moonbane|Rotom]] has a couple of metal shards with her, originally found by [[Marlon Tayte|Marlon]] when we defeated the [[Ghost|ghost]] in the [[4.
 Gloom and Gems|mine]].
 The shards have grown in size since we found them.
 	- On the way to [[Battlehammar Hold]] we got buried by an avalanche, caused by an earthquake.
 Later we discovered still growing spikes of this same metal having burst from the ground.
 Apparently the metal is called chardalyn.
 	- The dwarves in [[Battlehammar Hold]] mine and forge this metal instead of iron, for having way better properties.